-- "Gulf of Tonkin" resolution in Congress escalates war between US and North Vietnam.
+- Lyndon Johnson becomes president.
+His "Gulf of Tonkin" resolution in Congress escalates US involvement in the Vietnam civil war.

-- Betty Friedan's The Feminine Mystique sparks women's rights movement.
+- Country music star Patsy Cline dies in a plane crash.
+Betty Friedan's The Feminine Mystique sparks women's rights movement.
+Beatles' songs are released in the U.S. creating international "Beatlemania"

 The Capital Manor Retirement Center has been completed and the first residents moved in.
 Built along the highway to Dallas in West Salem, its 10 floors contain 255 apartments with views of the Willamette River.
 From its first construction, it was the largest and best known of the retirement facilities in this area.